-Ever wondered what a programmer’s tool kit looked like?
+Ever wondered what a coder’s tool kit looked like?

-Here’s a set of handy programming tools that you should think about using.
+Here’s a set of handy coding tools that you should think about using.
 It’s not an exhaustive set, but it’ll get you off to a good start.

 Jump to a handy tool: